 In short: many countries around the world have extraordinarily high public debts by historical standards, especially when medical and old-age support programs are taken into account.
 Resolving these debt burdens usually involves a transfer, often painful, from savers to borrowers.
 This time is no different, and the latest academic kerfuffle should not divert our attention from that fact.

-In an appendix to this op-ed essay, the authors further defend their findings that high public debt is associated with lower economic growth.
+appendix to this op-ed essay, the authors further defend their findings that high public debt is associated with lower economic growth.